lone-cloud/next-deploy/README.md

 - `yarn add --dev next-deploy`
 - `yarn next-deploy`

+## Features

+TODO

 ## Background

 Next Deploy was created to deploy web applications built using the wonderful [Next.js](https://nextjs.org/) framework.
-It allows teams to easily integrate with our supported engines (AWS, GitHub Pages) and keep the entirety of their code in source control; from frontend, to backend, to the deployment logic.
+It allows teams to easily integrate with the supported engines (AWS, GitHub Pages) and keep the entirety of their code in source control.
+From frontend, to backend, to the deployment logic.

 Next Deploy started as a fork of [serverless-next.js](https://github.com/serverless-nextjs/serverless-next.js) which itself is an orchestrator of various orphaned [serverless-components](https://github.com/serverless-components/).
 Next Deploy was created out of a need for a better, strongly typed codebase and an ability to provide more advanced functionality without the [influence of corporate backers](https://opencollective.com/goserverless#section-contributions).